Clarence N. Hickman: Career

+Hickman and Charles Fuller Stoddard were two of the founders of the Acoustical Society of America (ASA).
+He participated in ASA First Meeting along with thirty-nine other persons, at the Bell headquarters in New York City, on December 27, 1928.

 When the Great Depression forced the research department to close, Hickman joined Bell Telephone Acoustical Laboratories.
 At Bell, he renewed his interest in the physics of archery, performing laboratory experiments and publishing several papers in archery journals.
 He also invented a method of making silk backing for bows.
 Also at Bell, Hickman developed metal tape recording, devices for analyzing speech patterns, and new methods of telephone switching.

 During World War II, while in his position as director at Bell Labs, Hickman headed Section H of Division 3 (Rocket Ordnance) of the National Defense Research Committee.
 In that position he guided rocket development in various organizations, leading to completing the development and fielding of the bazooka in 1941, which he had started with Goddard during the First World War.

 Hickman retired from Bell in 1950 and began working at the Sandia National Laboratory in Albuquerque, New Mexico, working on guided missiles.
 He lived in New York as a consultant to industrial companies until his death in 1981.